-The School Resource Officer (SRO) position is a joint venture between the Omaha Police Department, Sarpy County Sheriff Department and the Millard Public School District.
-An officer is assigned to the high schools and middle schools, Monday through Friday, during the school year.
-The SRO works closely with the teachers, students, staff, and school district to provide a safe school environment.
+The School Resource Officer (SRO) position is a partnership between the Omaha Police Department, Douglas County Sheriff Department and the Millard Public School District.
+A full time officer is assigned to each of the high schools and part time officers are assigned to each middle school.